A multiphase Cahn-Hilliard system with mobilities and the numerical simulation of dewetting: Numerical approximation

-Model \NMNCH \ can also handle the case of the evolution of a liquid phase on a fixed solid surface by simply imposing null mobility of the solid interface.
+The \NMNCH ~model can also handle the case of the evolution of a liquid phase on a fixed solid surface by simply imposing a null mobility of the solid interface.
 Here we propose an application in space dimension 2.
-Figure \eqref{fig_test4} illustrates numerical results obtained with different sets of surface tension coeficients $\mathbf{\sigma}=(\sigma_{12}, \sigma_{13}, \sigma_{23})$, with mobilities $\nu_1=0,~\nu_2=\nu_3=1$ and the same initial condition: $\sigma=(1,1,1)$, $\sigma=(1.9,1,1)$ and $\sigma=(1,1.9,1)$ for the first, the second and the third row of \eqref{fig_test4} respectively.
-The solid $u_1$, liquid $u_2$ and vapor $u_3$ phases are represented in blue, red and green respectively.
-Similarly to the previous computations, the numerical parameters are given by $N = 2^8$, $\varepsilon = 2 /N$, $\delta_t = \varepsilon^4$, $\alpha = 2$, $m=1$, and $\beta= 2/\varepsilon^2$.
-As in the previous numerical experiment, we notice the ability of our model to treat the case of null mobilities (here to fix the exterior solid phase $u_1$ in blue).
-In Figure \eqref{fig_test4}, we can also see the strong influence of the contact angle on the evolution of the liquid phase.
+Figure~\ref{fig_test4} illustrates numerical results obtained with different sets of surface tension coefficients $\mathbf{\sigma}=(\sigma_{12}, \sigma_{13}, \sigma_{23})$, with mobilities $\nu_1=0,~\nu_2=\nu_3=1$ and the same initial condition: $\sigma=(1,1,1)$, $\sigma=(1.9,1,1)$ and $\sigma=(1,1.9,1)$ for the first, the second and the third rows of Figure~\ref{fig_test4}, respectively.
+The solid $u_1$, liquid $u_2$ and vapor $u_3$ phases are represented in blue, red, and green, respectively.
+Similarly to the previous computations, the numerical parameters are set to $N = 2^8$, $\varepsilon = 2 /N$, $\delta_t = \varepsilon^4$, $\alpha = 2$, $m=1$, and $\beta= 2/\varepsilon^2$.
+As in the previous numerical experiment, we notice the ability of our model to handle the case of null mobilities (here to fix the exterior solid phase $u_1$ in blue).
+In Figure~\ref{fig_test4}, we can also see the strong influence of the contact angle on the evolution of the liquid phase.
 We emphasize that our model does not prescribe the contact angle.
-Rather, its value is a direct consequence of the multiphase interface energy considered in each simulation.
+Rather, its value is an implicit consequence of the multiphase interface energy considered in each simulation.